umbraco/UmbracoDocs/10/umbraco-ui-builder/areas/context-apps.md

 ## Changing when a context app should display

-Changing when a context app is displayed, is controlled by a delegate method which is passed a `KonstruktContextAppVisibilityContext` instance.
+Changing when a context app is displayed, is controlled by a delegate method which is passed a `ContextAppVisibilityContext` instance.
 This method contains a `Source` property which holds a reference to the source object that the content app is being displayed on (i.e., an `IContent` instance).
 It also holds a reference to a `UserGroups` collection of the currently logged-in user's user groups.
 You can use any value from those to return a boolean result which sets whether to display the context app or not.

 By default, Umbraco UI Builder will pre-filter context apps to only display on the tree it is defined in.
 This will be combined with the `SetVisibility` config to decide when to display the context app.

-### **SetVisibility(Func&lt;KonstruktContextAppVisibilityContext, bool&gt; visibilityExpression) : KonstruktContextAppConfigBuilder**
+### **SetVisibility(Func&lt;ContextAppVisibilityContext, bool&gt; visibilityExpression) : ContextAppConfigBuilder**

 Sets the context app visibility delegate.